 Work with Your Guests

 Your guests can be your best ally in preventing and detecting any issues with your plumbing, or other parts of your building.
-Make sure that your guests know they can bring any plumbing issues to you, and you stand a better chance of fixing them before they get serious.
+Make sure that your guests know they can bring any plumbing issues to you, like shower repairs and you stand a better chance of fixing them before they get serious.